 Currently I am teaching watercolor for Mendocino College in Ukiah, and Willits, California.
 It is a great joy to share watercolor with people who are just beginning in the medium, or more advanced artists who need motivation to keep them painting.
 Watercolor can be unpredictable, and challenging, but very rewarding, and that is what keeps me motivated.
 You never really know for sure what will happen when you start your painting session.
 Sometimes my favorite part is a mistake that I wasn't expecting, which, when dry, turned into something more beautiful than I could have created if I had tried.

-Each week I will be sharing some of my favorite art tips that I think may be helpful, and that I am teaching in my college class.
+Each month I will be sharing some of my favorite art tips.

-Art Tip #1-If you have not painted in awhile, or just want to warm up, a brushwork exercise is fun.
+If you have not painted in awhile, or just want to warm up, a brushwork exercise is fun.
 If you let your brushes do the work for you, watercolor is much easier.
-The two brushes I use the most are a 1” flat aquarelle with a clear bevelled handle, and a #12 synthetic round.
+The two brushes I use the most are a 1” flat aquarelle with a clear beveled handle, and a #12 synthetic round.
 Good choices for the aquarelle are Connoisseur and Princeton.
 My favorite synthetic brushes are called Beste, and I have only found them at Jerry’s Artarama online.
 These brushes come to such a great point, that I do not have to switch to a detail brush to complete my painting.